 The job search will be different for Class of 2021 graduates

 The job search will certainly look different for this population of new graduates.
 They will have to navigate different avenues and most of their interviews will be online, with little or no opportunity for in-person meetings before being hired.

 This is also a time when personal connections will be more valuable than ever.
 Getting the name of someone who works in the desired industry is like getting an enviable “Golden Ticket.”
 What should a student do when they’ve been given a coveted contact from a personal connection?

 I interviewed several high-level professionals (through Zoom, emails, and messaging as the current climate dictates) in different industries for their insight on how a student or young adult looking for a job in these “unprecedented times” can be successful.

 There were many common themes in their advice, despite the diversity of professions.
-Whether Biotech, Marketing, Television, Sustainable Energy or Governmental/NGO work, there are certain best practices when it comes to successfully navigating the interview process.
+Whether Biotech, Marketing, Television, Sustainable Energy, or Governmental/NGO work, there are certainly best practices when it comes to successfully navigating the interview process.

 Best ways for college students to use personal connections in a job search

 Do not delay reaching out when given a name.
 Chances are this person was given a heads up that someone would be contacting them.
 It is respectful to all involved to follow up quickly.
 Most professionals expect to be contacted within two weeks of their name being given out.
 If it takes longer than this, they may assume you are not interested.

 A prompt acknowledgement of the agreement to meet, and an introduction, is a clear sign that someone respects my time.
 If it takes more than two weeks for someone to reach out to me, I begin having doubts about the seriousness of the meeting.Dr. gene lee